ODOC Intake & Assessment

 Back to Top

-Offender intake and assessment for the Oregon Department of Corrections (ODOC) takes place at the Coffee Creek Correctional Facility
+Intake and assessment for the Oregon Department of Corrections (ODOC) takes place at the Coffee Creek Intake Center (CCIC) located within the Coffee Creek Correctional Facility

 Back to Top

 and other items including informational flyers representing services offered by: Workforce Development, Behavioral Health Services, Health Services, Food Services and others.
 Intake Packets are available in English and Spanish.
-Appropriate accommodations are made for inmates speaking other languages such as Russian, Vietnamese, etc. After completing the R & D process, each offender is assigned a cell in one of five housing units (one female and four male units) and scheduled to attend an orientation.
+Appropriate accommodations are made for individuals speaking other languages such as Russian, Vietnamese, etc. After completing the R & D process, each individual is assigned a cell in one of five housing units (one female and four male units) and scheduled to attend an orientation.
 The intake orientation is conducted in English and Spanish.
-Appropriate accommodations are made for inmates speaking other languages such as Russian, Vietnamese, etc.
+Appropriate accommodations are made for individuals speaking other languages, i.e., Russian, Vietnamese, etc.

-, inmates are encouraged to take an active and positive role in their incarceration and to view it as an opportunity for positive change.
+, men and women are encouraged to take an active and positive role in their incarceration and to view it as an opportunity for positive change.
 The use of Social Learning Theory

-(positive modeling, interaction and reinforcement) during the intake and assessment process and throughout an inmate's stay within the DOC, assists in preparing offenders for a productive incarceration and successful return to the community.
+(positive modeling, interaction and reinforcement) during the intake and assessment process and throughout an individual's stay within the DOC, assists in preparing adults in custody for a productive incarceration and successful return to the community.

 An orientation to the Oregon Department of Corrections is also available to family members and friends of newly incarcerated individuals.
 DOC Family Orientations